PyO3/pyo3/guide/src/class.md

 ## Get Python objects from `pyclass`
 You can use `pyclass`es like normal rust structs.

-However, if instantiate noramlly, you can't treat `pyclass`es as Python objects.
+However, if instantiated normally, you can't treat `pyclass`es as Python objects.

 To get a Python object which includes `pyclass`, we have to use some special methods.

 ### `PyRef`
-`PyRef` is a special reference, which ensures that the reffrered struct is a part of a Python object, and you are also holding the GIL.
+`PyRef` is a special reference, which ensures that the referred struct is a part of a Python object, and you are also holding the GIL.

 You can get an instance of `PyRef` by `PyRef::new`, which does 3 things: